 You can buy Kid Normal and the Rogue Heroes here.

-If you’re writing a book for children or teenagers, take a look at our online Writing YA and Children’s Fiction course with tutor Catherine Johnson.
-The deadline for applications is midnight, Sunday 22 April.
+If you’re already writing a book for children or teenagers, you may want to take a look at our online Writing YA and Children’s Fiction course with tutor Catherine Johnson.